AakashSingh07/neuralscope-titan/README.md

 **NeuralScope TITAN** is a high-performance cognitive intelligence platform that analyzes life and career goals, models execution probability, and generates executive-level strategic insight.

-It is engineered to resemble a **venture-scale analytics product**, showcasing not just machine intelligence — but **product thinking, system design, and performance engineering.**
+It is engineered to resemble a **venture-scale analytics product**, showcasing:

+- Product thinking
+- System design
+- Performance engineering
+- Decision intelligence

 > ❗ This is not a notebook project.
 > ❗ This is not a toy dashboard.